dangerpotter/falcor-pipelines/README.md

 ## 🎉 Work in Progress

 We’re continuously evolving!
 We'd love to hear your feedback and understand which hooks and features would best suit your use case.
-Feel free to reach out and become a part of our Open WebUI community!
+Feel free to reach out and become a part of our Falcor community!

-Our vision is to push **Pipelines** to become the ultimate plugin framework for our AI interface, **Open WebUI**.
-Imagine **Open WebUI** as the WordPress of AI interfaces, with **Pipelines** being its diverse range of plugins.
+Our vision is to push **Falcor Pipelines** to become the ultimate plugin framework for our AI interface, **Falcor**.
+Imagine **Falcor** as the WordPress of AI interfaces, with **Falcor Pipelines** being its diverse range of plugins.
 Join us on this exciting journey! 🌍